swachter/vagrant-minikube-openfaas/README.md

 vagrant up
 ```

-the OpenFaas gateway and queue-worker do sometime not start because of the error:
+the OpenFaas gateway and queue-worker deployments most of the time do not start because of the error:

 ```
 Can't connect: nats: no servers available for connection